 Oluwarotimi (Rotimi) Adebiyi Wahab Fani-Kayode (20 April 1955 – 21 December 1989) was a Nigerian-born photographer, who moved to England at the age of 12 to escape the Nigerian Civil War.
 The main body of his work was created between 1982 and 1989.
 He explored the tensions created by sexuality, race and culture through stylised portraits and compositions.

 Rotimi Fani-Kayode arrived in Brighton aged 11 in 1966, having fled Nigeria’s civil war.
 After coming out as gay, he …

-Discover queer responses to our collection at Tate Britain, curated by members of the LGBTQ+ community at Tate and beyond
+Discover queer responses to our collection, curated by members of the LGBTQ+ community at Tate and beyond